architech-boards/documentation-template/source/quick.rst

 .. important::

  If debug does not work, check on the board if *tcf-agent* is running and *gdbserver* has been installed.
+ You can ignore the message "Cannot access memory at address 0x0".